ankohanse/hass-dab-pumps/README.md

 ### Installations and devices
-After succcessful setup, all devices from known installations in DConnect should show up in a list.
+After succcessful setup, all devices from the installation in DConnect should show up in a list.

 ![controller_list](documentation/controller_list.png)